SYDNEY

 Suddenly, a gentle voice whispered in my mind, "Sydney, don't cry."

 I froze, my heart pounding in surprise.
 The voice was soft and melodious, and it seemed to come from within me.
-I had been waiting for this moment for over a year, ever since I turned 18 and was supposed to bond with my wolf.
+Two years late, but I'd finally get to meet my wolf.
+I'd been waiting since I was 16, and now, at 18, she was finally emerging.

 "Who are you?"
 I thought, trying to communicate with the voice.